How to Set Up Active Directory Using PowerShell

-Step 1: Install AD DS Role on the First Server
+Step 1: Install the AD DS Role on the First Server

 Install-WindowsFeature AD-Domain-Services -IncludeManagementTools

-Step 2: Promote the First Server to a Domain Controller
+Step 2: Create a New Forest and Promote to Domain Controller

 Install-ADDSForest `